Macmod/godap/README.md

 * `-G`,`--paging` - Default paging size for regular queries
 * `-d`,`--domain` - Domain for NTLM bind
 * `-H`,`--hashes` - Hashes for NTLM bind
+* `--hashfile` - Path to a file containing the hashes for NTLM bind
 * `-x`,`--socks` - URI of SOCKS proxy to use for connection (supports `socks4://`, `socks4a://` or `socks5://` schemas)

 ## Keybindings